The Nephele ecosystem: stars, globular clusters, and stellar streams associated with the progenitor galaxy of $\omega$ Centauri: Results

-These stars could be signatures of the tidal disruption of GCs likely accreted and/or formed in-situ \citep[][]{fernandeztrincado2020}.
-Indeed, it has been shown that this population could have been dynamically ejected in different orbital configurations from globular cluster systems at similar metallicity, or possibly a massive system like $\omega$~Cen \citep[][]{meza2005, majewski2012}. \\
+These stars could be signatures of the tidal disruption of GCs likely accreted and/or formed in situ \citep[][]{fernandeztrincado2020}.
+Indeed, it has been shown that this population could have been dynamically ejected in different orbital configurations from GC systems at similar metallicity, or possibly a massive system similar to $\omega$~Cen \citep[][]{meza2005, majewski2012}. \\

 To summarise: so far, we have identified stars that are highly likely to have origins linked to the progenitor of $\omega$~Cen.
-However, since we have shown in \citet{pagnini2025} that some Galactic globular clusters also share part of $\omega$~Cen's chemical patterns, some of the stars identified so far as \textit{Nephele} candidate stars (or golden sample stars) could actually be stars lost from these clusters and now part of their streams.
-Some stars could also be associated with the streams of the $\omega$~Cen ``globular cluster'' itself.
-In the next section, we will therefore focus on understanding which of the \textit{Nephele} candidates may in fact be stars linked to streams from the GCs of the \textit{Nephele} family.
+However, since we have shown in \citet{pagnini2025} that some Galactic GCs also share part of $\omega$~Cen's chemical patterns, some of the stars identified so far as Nephele candidate stars (or golden sample stars) could actually be stars lost from these clusters and now part of their streams.
+Some stars could also be associated with the streams of the $\omega$~Cen GC itself.
+In the next section, we will therefore focus on understanding which of the Nephele candidates may in fact be stars linked to streams from the GCs of the Nephele family.